Theory quick start (4 minutes).

 What you will learn

-First, you’ll learn about intervals.
 Notes (circles) on instrument can display interval information, or note names.
 A colour scheme is used to denote the interval, by colouring the rim of the note’s circle.
 You’ll learn about these next.
 You’ll learn how to set up your own colour scheme.
-Then you’ll learn about mouse interaction to generate a chord or pentatonic by hovering over a scale note with the ALT key held down.
-Then you’ll learn how to use the clock-instrument, which effectively collapses all notes on instrument onto clock times 0 AM to 11 AM, and finally you’ll learn how to use Rel-X
+Then you’ll learn how to use the clock-instrument, which effectively collapses all notes on instrument onto clock times 0 AM to 11 AM, and finally you’ll learn how to use Rel-X which lets you visually discover chords found in scales, chords found in chords, and scales found in scales.

 This next interaction creates a block of 16 notes along the bass E string (6th string), starting at the anchor located at fret zero.